 Psychologists and other professionals seeking CE credit through our approval with the American Psychological Association are asked but not required to complete the course evaluation before obtaining their certificate of completion, however passing a post-test for online self-study courses, and submitting one's attendance for live on-site and live webinars is required.

 You can download or print your certificate of completion by logging into your account, navigating to the course by selecting the My Courses option from the menu items, clicking the Course Title, scrolling to the Certificate of Completion section, and clicking on the Certificate of Completion link to either download it or print it.

 Directions for completing a course can be found by clicking here.

 This course is intended for school counselors and other behavioral health clinicians.

+This is a non-interactive self-study course.
 Teaching methods for these courses include recorded lectures, videos, a post-test, and a course evaluation.